AzrielVik/flocktrack_Flutter/README.md

 ## 📘 Overview

-**Nduwa Sheep Manager** is a smart livestock management app built to help farmers efficiently track, record, and manage their sheep and lamb data.
+**Flocktrack Sheep Manager** is a smart livestock management app built to help farmers efficiently track, record, and manage their sheep and lamb data.
 The app provides an easy-to-use interface for handling animal records, images, parent relationships, and medical information — all stored securely in the cloud.

 ---